VitaliiaPalchei/qa-portfolio/3_Manual_Testing /Test_Cases/2_Product_Browsing_Test_Cases.md

 ## TC-PDP-05: Email a Friend Functionality

 **Steps:**
+1. Open the website homepage.
-1. Open any product.
+2. Open any product from the homepage.
-2. Click Email a Friend.
+3. On the Product Details Page, click the Email a Friend button.
+4. Enter a valid email address in the Friend’s Email field.
-3. Enter valid email details.
+5. Enter a valid email address in the Your Email field.
-4. Submit the form.
+6. Enter a message in the Personal Message text area.
+7. Click the Send Email button.

 **Expected Result:**
 - The email form is submitted successfully.
-- Confirmation message is displayed.
+- A confirmation message is displayed indicating that the email has been sent.
+- No validation or system errors occur.

 # Wishlist Test Cases